lulvk/lulvk.github.io/_pages/personal.md

 ====

 I have been practising yoga and meditation for a few years.
 I enjoy reading a good book in the sun. <br />
-But, all things considered, the best way to relax remains in petting my cat ;-)
+But, all things considered, peeting my cat remains the best way to relax ;-)